cloudevents/sdk-python/README.md

 ```

+## HOWTOs with various Python HTTP frameworks

+In this topic you'd find various example how to integrate an SDK with various HTTP frameworks.

+### Python requests

 The goal of this package is to provide support for all released versions of CloudEvents, ideally while maintaining
 the same API.
 It will use semantic versioning with following rules:
 * MAJOR version increments when backwards incompatible changes is introduced.